RETIRING CLIMBING GEAR – BECAUSE WHO DOESN'T LOVE A LITTLE SAFETY PEP TALK? Blog Feature

 Wait, there’s more!
 You would also want to retire the gear if it has been exposed to any chemicals or unknown stains.
 I know what you’re thinking….unknown chemicals?
 Consider what might be sharing the car floor with your rope – batteries?
 Gasoline?
 Cleaning solutions?

 It can be particularly hard to retire a rope.
 It’s been with you through good times and bad, some may even consider it their best friend, but you've got to do it.
-For detailed information on retiring climbing ropes, check out this article in Rock and Ice.

 HARD GOODS